kinesivan/rtv/README.md

 # Configuration

-Its recommended to start the server up with this addon installed first.
+It's recommended to start the server with this add-on installed first.
 This will create the default configuration file.
-You can also create the file, just make sure its the correct name.
+You can also pre-create it, but make sure that the path and filename are correct.

-Config file can be found in the game's files in the path, (`garrysmod\data\rtv\config.json`)
+Config file can be found in the game's files at `garrysmod\data\rtv\config.json`

 ## Example Config